EpsilonSolutions/netscaler-command-reference/docs/dns/dns-txtrec/dns-txtrec.md

 Unique, internally generated record ID.
 View the details of the TXT record to obtain its record ID.
 Mutually exclusive with the string parameter.
 Minimum value: 1
 Maximum value: 65535

+<b>ecsSubnet</b>
+Subnet for which the cached TXT record need to be removed.